 Orientation Leaders will be responsible for the following commitments:

-- Orientation Leaders must enroll in 3000/3012 Student Leadership Education during the spring semester.
-The course must be completed with a grade of “B” in order to serve on the orientation staff.
+- Complete all class requirements for Student Leadership course during the Spring and Fall semesters (The course must be completed with a grade of “B” in order to serve on the orientation staff)